 - Monitor and respond to the University Senate concerning SACS, state and federal regulations related to distance learning and eLearning.

 - Recommend strategies for dissemination of distance learning and eLearning issues and policies.

 - Recommend strategies for effective implementation of distance learning and eLearning.

 - Collaborate with other UK groups/committees on issues related to distance learning and eLearning as appropriate.

 *For the purposes of this rule, the following definitions shall apply:

-eLearning - "E-learning is a broad combination of processes, content, and infrastructure to use computers and networks to scale and/or improve one or more significant parts of a learning value chain, including management and delivery"
+eLearning - A broad combination of processes, content, and infrastructure to use computers and networks to scale and/or improve one or more significant parts of a learning value chain, including management and delivery